Paia | Maui | Hawaii

 October 5, 1907 — May 23,1984

-IMG_026a1Rev.
-Oshiro was born and raised in Tomigusuku, Okinawa and came to Kauai Island as a "Yobiyose" immigrant.
+Rev. Oshiro was born and raised in Tomigusuku, Okinawa and came to Kauai Island as a "Yobiyose" immigrant.

 He moved to Maui and met Rev. Okamoto and trained under him for a few years.

-When Rev. Okamoto moved to Honolulu, his successor of choice was Rev. Oshiro and the Okinawan people of Maui had no doubt the he should be their religious steward.
+When Rev. Okamoto moved to Honolulu, his successor of choice was Rev. Oshiro and the Okinawan people of Maui had no doubt he should be their religious steward.

 The biggest challenge was the building of the new Temple after the Tsunami of 1946.
 Rev. Oshiro salvaged the old temple building and moved it to the same place as the present residence and bought an old Navy building in Puunene for the new larger main Temple Hall.
-It took many years to complete the Hall, but with many devoted congregation member’s help he built beautiful Mission which still many people remember today.
+It took many years to complete the Hall, but with many devoted congregation member’s help, he built beautiful Mission which still many people remember today.

-sc0000249fIn his long years of serving the Maui's Okinawan community so many Isseis were buried with his sutra offering that his name lives on in Maui into the future.
+In his long years of serving the Maui's Okinawan community so many Isseis were buried with his sutra offering that his name lives on in Maui into the future.

 In 1978, Myoshinji Head Office officially recognized our Paia Rinzai Zen Mission as an over sea branch of Myoshinji and registered the Mission in their record and Rev.Oshiro received the title of an Abbot from The Most Rev. Mumon Yamada, the chief priest of Myoshinji school of Rinzai Zen Buddhism.